ykskb/ykskb.github.io/_posts/en/2024-10-15-duckdb-code-map.md

 - ( `BufferManager` )

+> Notes:
+>
+> - There are multiple implementations of buffer manager, but `StandardBufferManager` is traced in this code map.

 ## Compression Algorithm

 Compression algorithm is decided upon write time and stored together with data.
 Upon data read, it's deserialized and loaded into `ColumnSegment`.